Time management

 Success Strategy

 Don't be a loner when it comes to changing old habits.
 Research shows that people who enlist the support of others are more successful at turning bad habits into new-found skills.
-Find a person who will support your successes and encourage you to keep improving despite setbacks.
-Finding a supportive partner who also wants to improve time management gives you creative opportunities for mutual problem solving, contracting, and support.
+Finding a supportive study partner who also wants to improve time management gives you creative opportunities for mutual problem solving, contracting, and support.

-Putting off till tomorrow is the literal meaning of procrastination, and it seems to be human nature that we tend to delay doing the unpleasant things in life, not the fun ones!
-As a student, you need to realise that comfortably completing tasks on time is as important as using your credit card wisely!
+Procrastination means putting things off until another time.
+It seems to be human nature that we tend to delay doing the unpleasant things in life, but not the fun ones!

 Why do we procrastinate?